cycleplatform/docs-portal/docs/reference/pipelines/stages-and-steps.md

 - **Stack Build Deploy** - deploy a given stack to an environment.
 - **Update Deployment Tag Version** - updates a deployment tag from one tag to another.
 - **Prune Environment Deployments** - prunes all deployments (including their containers) in an environment that **do not** have tags associated with them.
+- **Start Environment Deployment** - start a deployment by version or tag for a given environment.
+- **Stop Environment Deployment** - stop a deployment by version or tag for a given environment.

 Each of these steps can be added to a stage one or more times through the editor.
 All steps can be referenced by an optional identifier and the results of that step can be reused in other steps.